Celebrating Winter Solstice

 When it is REALLY cold outside, you can craft your own ice lantern to bring some light to the cold winter darkness.
 Go on a nature walk and gather a variety of natural materials such as mini-pinecones, evergreen pieces, berries, and other objects of interest.

-Spend the Winter Solstice by spending some time outside on a winter evening around the bonfire gazing into the sky stargazing (winter is a wonderful time for stargazing), celebrating both the darkness and the light.
+Spend some time outside on a winter evening around the bonfire gazing into the sky (winter is a wonderful time for stargazing), celebrating both the darkness and the light.

 In Winter Solstice traditions, the orange is a symbol of the sun.
 Creating an orange pomander is a lovely, fragrant way to celebrate the return of the sun.
 The pomander is created by pushing cloves through the skin of a fresh orange creating the design of your choice.